Discover Middlesbrough with megabus

 Middlesbrough: best for shopping

 With four shopping malls in the town centre to choose from, shoppers will be able to fill their bags several times over.
-Hillstreet, Dundas and The Mall are all indoor shopping centres, featuring high street favourites like Topshop and New Look.
+Hillstreet, Dundas and The Mall are all indoor shopping centres, featuring high street favourites.
 The open-air Captain Cook Square is best for discount department stores like TK Maxx.

 Middlesbrough for free: our top 3